Gymnastics at the 2012 Summer Olympics

 Three gymnastics disciplines were contested at the 2012 Olympic Games in London: artistic gymnastics, rhythmic gymnastics and trampolining.
 The trampoline events were held at the North Greenwich Arena (normally called The O2 Arena) from 3 to 4 August; the artistic events were also held at the North Greenwich Arena, from 28 July to 7 August.
 The rhythmic gymnastics events took place at Wembley Arena from 9 to 12 August.

 A total of 54 medals were awarded across the three disciplines.
 The most successful nation was China, winning five gold medals and 12 in total.
-Brazil and South Korea won their first gold medal in the discipline in the history of the Summer Olympic Games.
+Brazil and South Korea won their first gold medals in the discipline in the Summer Olympic Games history.
 Yevgeniya Kanayeva of Russia marked history by becoming the first back-to-back Olympic champion at the individual all-around in rhythmic gymnastics.

 Qualification

 Qualification was based on the results of the 2011 World Rhythmic Gymnastics Championships held in Montpellier, France, from 19 to 25 September; the 2011 World Artistic Gymnastics Championships in Tokyo, Japan, from 7–16 October; the 2011 Trampoline World Championships in Birmingham, United Kingdom, from 17 to 20 November; and Olympic test events held in January 2012 at the North Greenwich Arena.